tatuylonen/wiktextract/README.md

 This is a utility and Python package for for extracing data from Wiktionary.

 **Currently working on this, and the repository may be broken on some days.
-New release with major changes expected in August 2020.
-This has gotten significantly delayed, and I apologize, but now I finally really should be able to work on this in August.**
+New release with major changes expected in September 2020.
+This has gotten significantly delayed, and I apologize, but now I'm finally able to work on this almost full-time.
+I'm trying to make this expand templates and Lua macros, as producing a high-quality result without them has gotten increasingly difficult and is difficult to maintain.**

 **Until then, please use the version on pypi (``pip install wiktextract``) or look at branches which contain earlier versions.**